vkvats/GC-MVSNet/README.md

 ### Testing on Tanks and Temples
-We recommend using the finetuned models (``gcmvsnet-finetune.ckpt``) to test on Tanks and Temples benchmark.
+We recommend using the finetuned models to test on Tanks and Temples benchmark.

 Similarly, set the configuration in ``test_tnt.sh`` as described before.
 By default, we use dynamic filternation for TnT.